rust-basel/rust-basel.github.io/README.md

    Or download it from `https://github.com/thomasweitzel/zolarwind`.

 2. Make adjustments to the `config.toml` file as needed.
-   In order to run the theme as a standalone site, you need to adjust the `base_url` to your domain.
+   To run the theme as a standalone site, you need to adjust the `base_url` to your domain.
    If you want to try it out on your local machine, you can leave it as is.
    Just run `zola serve` from the theme's root directory.